 In determining the appropriate levels, the Foundation performs a detailed analysis of the assets and liabilities that are subject to the fair value standard.
 At each reporting period, all assets and liabilities for which the fair value measurement is based on significant unobservable inputs are classified as Level 3.
-The Foundation had no investment securities classified as level 3 as of December 31, 2013.
-Other assets classified as Level 3 at December 31, 2012 included certificates of deposit.
-The Foundation had no assets classified as level 3 as of December 31, 2013.
-For the years ended December 31, 2013 and 2012, the application of valuation techniques applied to similar assets and liabilities has been consistent.
+The Foundation had no investment securities classified as level 3 as of December 31, 2014 and 2013.
+The Foundation had no assets classified as level 3 as of December 31, 2014 and 2013.
+For the years ended December 31, 2014 and 2013, the application of valuation techniques applied to similar assets and liabilities has been consistent.